 Immediately after the Olympic Games the YWCA was the first to set up a Women's Gymnastics Club and with an Italian coach - Mario Baggioli - the Victorian Women's Gymnastics Society was born.
 In 1957 the first Victorian Championships for women were held at St Stephens in Richmond driven by Jim (Jimmy) Jack and in 1959 the first women’s Australian Championships were held.

 Gymnastics continued to grow in Victoria with many school programs through the influx of European PE teachers and other teacher training programs by Val Roberts and Alf Barabach.

 In 1979 the first national coaching manual was produced by Ken Williamson and Gerges McKail and the first women’s coaching manual was produced by Val Roberts.

 During the 1980s the AIS was established in Canberra and Gene Schembri was appointed as the first National Coaching Director for Gymnastics

-The future of gymnastics has never looked brighter!
+The future of gymnastics in victoria has never looked brighter!

 Click here for a list of Victorian Gymnastic Olympians

 Click here for a list of Gymnastics Victoria Life Members (after opening link scroll down page)

 Click here for further history of gymnastics in Australia